jarecoo/practice/notes.md

 - Understand that people who do wrong by you are likely reacting to their own internal turmoil and trouble than to you.
 - “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
 It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
 - “From the very beginning, make it your practice to say to every impression ‘you are an impression and not at all what you appear to be.”
 Next, examine and test it by the rules you possess, the first and greatest of which is this - whether it belongs to the things in our control or not in our control, and if the latter, be prepared to respond, ‘It is nothing to me’” Epictetus, Enchiridon, 1.5; The Daily Stoic, p.111
+- “All negativity is caused by an accumulation of psychological time and denial of the present.
+Unease, anxiety, tension, stress, worry - all forms of fear - are caused by too much future, and not enough presence.
+Guilt, regret, resentment, grievances, sadness, bitterness, and all forms of nonforgiveness are caused by too much past, and not enough presence.” - Eckhart Tolle
 - “Trust, but verify” especially your own senses, wants, desires, impressions, and feelings.
 - “Cultivate the awareness that allows you to step back and analyze your own senses, question their accuracy, and proceed only with the positive and constructive ones” The Daily Stoic, p.111
 - “‘All the things which cause complaint or dread are like the taxes of life’ - Seneca, Moral Letters, 96.2 Everything we do has a toll attached to it…Waiting around is a tax on traveling.
 Disagreements and occasional frustration are taxes placed on even the happiest of relationships…There are many forms of taxes in life.
 You can argue with them, you can go to great — but ultimately futile — lengths to evade them, or you can simply pay them and enjoy the fruits of what you get to keep” The Daily Stoic p.117